-where $M_\mathrm{3D}=164$ and $M_\mathrm{1D}=42$ are the number of \pthreed and \poned bins employed in the fit, respectively, the superscripts data and model refer to simulation measurements and model predictions, and $w_\mathrm{3D}$ and $w_\mathrm{1D}$ weigh the fit.
-We use the Nelder-Mead algorithm implemented in the routine {\sc minimize} of {\sc scipy} \citep{virtanen2020_SciPyFundamentalalgorithms} to carry out the minimization \footnote{To ensure that this routine does not get stuck in a local minimum, we checked that the likelihood is unimodal in all cases using the Affine Invariant Markov chain Monte Carlo Ensemble sampler \textsc{emcee} \citep{foremanmackey13}.}.
-The results of the fits are publicly accessible at \url{https://github.com/igmhub/ForestFlow}.
+where $M_\mathrm{3D}=164$ and $M_\mathrm{1D}=42$ were the number of \pthreed and \poned bins employed in the fit, respectively, the superscripts data and model refer to simulation measurements and model predictions, and $w_\mathrm{3D}$ and $w_\mathrm{1D}$ weighed the fit.
+We used the Nelder-Mead algorithm implemented in the routine {\sc minimize} of {\sc scipy} \citep{virtanen2020_SciPyFundamentalalgorithms} to carry out the minimization\footnote{To ensure that this routine did not get stuck in a local minimum, we checked that the likelihood is unimodal in all cases using the Affine Invariant Markov chain Monte Carlo Ensemble sampler \textsc{emcee} \citep{foremanmackey13}.}.
+The results of the fits are publicly accessible\footnote{\url{https://github.com/igmhub/ForestFlow}}.

-Ideally, we would use the covariance of \pthreed and \poned measurements as weight in the previous expression; however, we lack multiple realizations of the same simulation with different distributions of initial Fourier phases needed to estimate this covariance.
-In addition, its theoretical estimation is not straightforward \citep{maion2022fpvariance}.
-Instead, we disregard correlations between \pthreed and \poned and weigh these by $w_\mathrm{3D}= N_\mathrm{3D}(k, \mu)/(1+\mu^2)^2$ and $w_\mathrm{1D}=\alpha (1+k_{\parallel}/k_0)^2$, where $N_\mathrm{3D}$ is the number of modes in each $k-\mu$ bin and $k_0=2\iMpc$.
+Ideally, we would have used the covariance of \pthreed and \poned measurements to weigh the previous expression.
+However, estimating this covariance requires multiple realizations of the same simulation with different initial distributions of Fourier phases, and we do not have these simulations available.
+Instead, we disregarded correlations between \pthreed and \poned and weighed these by $w_\mathrm{3D}= N_\mathrm{3D}(k, \mu)/(1+\mu^2)^2$ and $w_\mathrm{1D}=\alpha (1+k_{\parallel}/k_0)^2$, where $N_\mathrm{3D}$ is the number of modes in each $k-\mu$ bin and $k_0=2\iMpc$.
 The terms involving $N_\mathrm{3D}$, $\mu$, and $k_0$ attempt to ensure an unbiased fit of \pthreed and \poned across the full range of scales used.
-The parameter $\alpha=8000$ controls the relative weight of \pthreed and \poned in the fit, and its value is motivated by the different impact of cosmic variance on these (see Appendix~\ref{sec:cosmic_variance}).
+The parameter $\alpha=8000$ controls the relative weight of \pthreed and \poned in the fit, and we set this value motivated by the different impact of cosmic variance on these statistics (see Appendix~\ref{sec:cosmic_variance}).